TheUnit-Grafton/MineTest_GameWorld/README.md

 Anyone may fork or clone this repository, however pull requests will only be accepted from TheLab Grafton mentors or members from the Grafton location.

-If mentors or members from other locations of TheLab would like to contribute to this repository, please contact the administrator of this repository, SteeveTeece.
+If mentors or members from other locations of TheLab would like to contribute to this repository, please contact the administrator of this repository, SteveTeece.